 Anyone else ever notice that there always seems to be a summer before the fall?
 Almost without warning, a winter comes right after that.
 EVERY SINGLE YEAR.
 It's like a conspiracy.
 Much like the wheels on our adventure truck, the seasons roll round and round.
 With those seasons come new work that needs to be done.
 Specifically, work for a pressure washer.

 After buying our first house, we had to learn quickly that if we neglect the small things, we wind up behind a pile of large things.
 This was especially true when we bought a small farm.
 Fields of weeds, grass, leaves, projects in the dirt, and animals to take care of.
 Not to mention the remodeling and upgrades.
-It didn't get any easier since we didn't have any of the necessary tools to address typical homestead needs.
-Things like a chainsaw from STIHL, a trimmer for brush clearing…or even a pressure washer.

 How a Pressure Washer Changed our Farm Life